itairaz1/smarthome/switcher/calendar-events/README.md

 # Integrate Calendar events with switcher
+Integration between your google calendar events and [Switcher](https://www.home-assistant.io/integrations/switcher_kis/)

+This integration will allow you to -

-Integration between your google calendar events and [Switcher](https://www.home-assistant.io/integrations/switcher_kis/) This allows you: when you have event on a specific calendar (it can be shared between your family members), it will turn your boiler when the event starts for the same event duration.
+Adding event or recurrent event with the name "boiler" (can be change) to your Google calendar or shared Google calendar (that owned by you) will start the boiler when the event starts for the same duration of the event.

 ## Disclaimer
 I don't have any relation to switcher, switcher integration with HA, home assistant or anything in this area.